Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/modes.rst

    The cursor becomes a brush in :doc:`Paint and Sculpt Modes </sculpt_paint/index>`.

-We will not go into any more detail on mode usages here, because most of them are tackled in their specific section.
+We will not go into any more detail on mode usages here, because they are tackled in their own sections.

 .. hint::